 Sand Pushing: Moving sand through mechanical means to the dune or upper beach.
 Sand pushing typically involves moving sand from the lower to the upper beach to manage backshore erosion and run-up impacts, redistributed to rebuild dunes, berms, and beach slopes, and occasionally from behind the shoreline back to the active beach to mitigate loss of sand due to wave overwash.
 Sand pushing will not be approved in cases where the action is likely to disturb existing ecosystem dynamics.
+General sand pushing considerations and guidelines are included in Appendix D.

 Sand Backpassing: Moving sand within a littoral cell typically through mechanical means from an area of chronic or seasonal accretion (e.g. stream mouth) back to its source.
 Sand backpassing will not be approved in cases where the action is likely to disturb existing ecosystem dynamics.